thinkful-ei-gecko/alex-shopping-list-database/README.md

 ### 2019-10-01 16:11:53

 The assignment is complete.
-Comparing my sql to the solution, I could have used `decimal()` to better structure the data to load as desired in create.shopping_list.sql:
+Comparing my original sql to the solution, I could have used `decimal()` to better structure the data to load as desired in create.shopping_list.sql:

     CREATE TABLE IF NOT EXISTS shopping_list ( id ...